 - For children entering F2, the F2 teacher will arrange pre-school visits and, if needed, home visits. - For children changing classes in KS1 or KS2, staff will arrange a transition day for children to meet new teachers and spend time in new classrooms.
-For individual children, where one day is not long enough, additional transition sessions will be organised. - For children leaving primary education and moving to secondary education, the children will have a transition day.
+For individual children, where one day is not long enough, additional transition sessions will be organised. - Parents of children with SEND are also invited in to meet with the SENCo and new class teacher to discuss their child and understand their child's transition needs. - For children leaving primary education and moving to secondary education, the children will have a transition day.
 They will be able to spend a whole day in their new school setting.
 The year 6 teachers will arrange for extra induction visits to secondary schools if needed.
 If required, a transition booklet may be used to support anxious year 6 children with additional needs.
-In the summer term, secondary staff visit the primary school setting and meet the children together and then liaise with year 6 team. - The SENCo will arrange a detailed transition with the secondary SENCos to discuss any children who need extra support.
+In the summer term, secondary staff visit the primary school setting and meet the children together and then liaise with year 6 team.